petitnau/algoml/README.md

 # AlgoML

 AlgoML (*Algorand Modelling Language*) is a DSL for specifying Algorand smart contracts, which compiles into TEAL scripts.
+AlgoML allows to specify stateful contracts in a declarative style; its compiler implements several static checks to rule out common programming errors in lower-level languages like TEAL.
+We illustrate the expressiveness of AlgoML through a [series of use cases](#algoml-use-cases), including DeFi contracts and games.

 AlgoML contracts have a global state, which can be updated through clauses of the form:
 ```java